Fibromyalgia For Dummies - Roland Staud - E-Book

 Sizing up the symptoms

-Many people with fibromyalgia report that the following statements are true about their fibromyalgia symptoms.
-In fact, most people with fibromyalgia say that they have at least several, if not all, of these symptoms (which I cover in much more detail in Chapter 2):
+Many people with fibromyalgia report the following statements are true about their fibromyalgia symptoms.
+In fact, most people with fibromyalgia say they have at least several, if not all, of these symptoms (which I cover in much more detail in Chapter 2):

 Flu-like pain that can be severe